HariniSolai/SustainTheWay/README.md

 Donors (usually farmers) can also use this website to see the local pantries around them and view what they may be needing to collect at any given moment bridging the cycle of giving back to our communties.

 ## How we built it
-Using JavaScript, node.js, Html and Css, we can create
+We created this website using JavaScript, node.js, Html and Css.

 ## Challenges we ran into
 We ran into some technical issues while trying to get the API Key of OpenAI to work on multiple computers, as it was working on one but causing errors in the others.
 It caused a lot of troubleshooting.
 We had to create another API Key and set up the environment variables in our computer to match with the API Keys.
 In the end, the problem turned out to be that we exceeded the limit on the daily usage (free-version issue), and we purchased a one-month API Key.
 Thankfully, it worked out perfectly and rapidly after that.